Charlene balances a symbiotic relationship between art, illustration, and art education; each area influences and

 My post secondary studies began in graphic design––a logical choice, given the family business.
 I found “my people” in that creative environment.
-After graduation, I worked in the advertising industry, honing my graphic skills to the level of shrewd meticulousness within a fast-paced advertising agencies, a design boutique, as well as a short-term position at the provincial museum.
-My most enjoyable projects included illustrating.
+After graduation, I worked in the advertising industry, honing my graphic skills to the level of shrewd meticulousness.
+My most enjoyable projects involved illustration.

 That chapter of commercial work came to a close after a two-month backpacking adventure throughout South East Asia, where my husband and I stumbled upon teaching positions at an international school in Bangkok.
-I eagerly shifted my creative momentum into art education; I loved seeing through the eyes of children.
+I happily shifted my creative momentum into art education; I loved seeing through the eyes of children.
 All the while, I continued to illustrate and paint.

 The half-year contract turned into 17 years abroad.
 After Bangkok, I taught drawing and painting at a boarding school in Switzerland.
 It was perfect; I walked 7 minutes to my classroom with a view of the mountains.
 Alongside, I completed my masters in international education.
 But it was in London, with two little children, that I fully redirected my precious time into the full attention to artwork and illustration.
 I attended illustration conferences, participating in group exhibitions, and organised a solo exhibition at a local gallery.

 I arrived in Qatar with this growing body of work, experience, and focus on visual literacy.
-In my nine years here, I am thankful to have contributed to projects with museums, schools, and educational institutions.
+In my nine years here, I have contributed to projects with museums, schools, and educational institutions.
 I have also taught community classes at VCU-Q for the majority of those years.
 Classes relate to visual literacy for adults who work with children, illustration and visual storytelling, and reinvigorating drawing and painting practices.
-Regardless of the boarders I live within, my artistic viewpoint of reality develops and evolves daily.
+Regardless of the boarders I live within, my artistic viewpoint of reality develops and evolves.
 I am thankful for the relationships that have come out of this creative exploration.

 Masters in Gallery and Museum Practice (Distinction), UCL-Q, 2020

 Masters in Education (Hons), Endicott College, Switzerland campus, 2010

 Bachelor of Fine Art (Hons), University of Manitoba, 2007

 Diploma in Advanced Graphic Design (Hons), Red River College (full-time 1-year program), 2000